alphagov/search-api/doc/arch/adr-010-learn-to-rank.md

 However, after doing this, we would train a model with this data to rank the results better.
 The model optimises for nDCG.

-We train the model using using a combination of relevancy judgements and features: numeric measures which indicate how well we think the result matches the query.
+We train the model using a combination of relevancy judgements and features: numeric measures which indicate how well we think the result matches the query.